- This event has passed.

 HOW YOU CAN HELP RAISE AWARENESS FOR CRPS

-Here are some ideas of how you can help raise awareness for Complex Regional Pain Syndrome (CRPS):
+Here are some ideas of how you can help raise awareness for Complex Regional Pain Syndrome (CRPS) during CRPS awareness month 2018:

-- Speak to your local Town Hall or Library and ask them to light their building orange as Manchester Town Hall did last year and are doing this year, as are First Direct Arena and Blackpool Tower
+- Speak to your local Town Hall or Library and ask them to light their building orange as Manchester Town Hall did last year and Blackpool Tower are doing again for the 2nd year

-- Talk to your local Doctors’ surgery or pain clinic about putting some of our CRPS awareness leaflets or A4 posters in their waiting rooms, to try and reach out to anyone who may be affected by Complex Regional Pain
+- Talk to your local Doctors’ surgery or pain clinic about putting some of our CRPS awareness leaflets or A4 posters in their waiting rooms, to try and reach out to anyone who may be affected by Complex Regional Pain.
+Contact us if your surgery would like to include them in their waiting room or ask the Practice Manager to contact us

 - Ask your local school/college to give a brief speech to their pupils to give them an idea of what CRPS is, the symptoms and how it affects you